Jobsite Sanitation

 • + Can the service day be locked to a specific weekday?

-Monthly contracts lock in a fixed weekday and route window maintained for the life of the construction build.
+Monthly contracts lock in a fixed weekday and route window that remains consistent for the entire build duration.

 • + What does monthly billing include?